What is Web Hosting? Why It’s Important for Website!

 cPanel is a Webhosting control panel that offers a graphical interface to manage your server.
 It’s because of cPanel that you will be able to manage your Webhosting server without much technical skill.

-Here is an image that illustrates cPanel
+Here is an image that illustrates the cPanel

 How To Choose Web Hosting?